qidi-community/Plus4-Wiki/content/heater-ssr-upgrade/README.md

 - Remove Qidi's SSR board and Install the printed mount with the new SSR.

 - Connect the wires as follows.
 You must splice together wire 2 and 5.
 Double check your work.
+  - Note: The ground wire must have continuity with the heatsink on the SSR.
+The Fotek you can just screw the eyelet terminal to the front of the SSR.
+On the Panasonic and Omron you need to attach the ground wire to the heatsink.
+Or on the back between the SSR and the heatsink.
+Check with a multimeter.
+Grounding the SSR is critical to preventing EMI.

 ![Alt text](ssr-upgrade-wiring.png)